meithecatte/miniforth/README.md

    the disadvantage that avoiding occurances of `SPECIAL_BYTE` becomes harder, and the solution of simply changing the special byte no longer works.
  - ?? bytes: Don't expose the `BASE` variable, hardcode hexadecimal — as it turns out, it is not that useful.
-The current block files define a new interpreter with its own number conversion routine without touching the `BASE`.
+The current bootstrap doesn't make use of `BASE` in the initial interpreter.
  - 7 bytes: Remove the `-` word (with the expectation that the user will assemble their own primitives later anyway).
  - 6 bytes: Remove the `+` word (with the expectation that the user will define `: negate 0 swap - ; : + negate - ;`